-The Division of Environmental Health is the academic home for multiple investigators who study the health impact of environmental chemicals on reproductive, respiratory, and neurological health as well as children’s development.
-Our ultimate goal is the protection of the public’s health by understanding, elucidating, and preventing diseases that arise from environmental exposures.
+The Division of Environmental Health is the academic home for multiple investigators who study the broad and complex health impact of environmental chemicals and the biological responses they elicit across the life course.
+This research seeks to protect public health by understanding, elucidating, and preventing diseases that arise from environmental exposures.

 Manish Arora, BDS, MPH, PhD

 Director, Division of Environmental Health

 Vice Chairman, Department of Environmental Medicine and Public Health